 Customising Site and Space Layouts

-You can modify Confluence's look and feel by editing the 'decorator' (layout) files.
-Modifying these files allows you to change the look and feel of:
+You can modify Confluence's look and feel by editing layout files (also known as decorators).
+Editing these files allows you to change the look and feel of the whole Confluence site, or just an individual space.

-You need System Administrator permissions to perform these customisations.
+You'll need System Administrator permissions to edit site layouts.

-.vmd file and is written in a simple programming language called Velocity.
+.vmd file and is written in Velocity.
 You can learn more from the Velocity User Guide.

 Once you are familiar with Velocity, you can edit the decorator files to personalise the appearance of Confluence.